bencline1/Allpix_GaAs/doc/usermanual/faq.md

 Installation & Usage
 --------------------

-What is the easiest way to use Allpix² on CERN’s LXPLUS?
-:   Central installations of Allpix² on LXPLUS are provided via CVMFS
-    for both supported LXPLUS operating systems, SLC6 and CERN CentOS7.
+-   *What is the easiest way to use Allpix² on CERN’s LXPLUS?* Central installations of Allpix² on LXPLUS are provided via CVMFS for both supported LXPLUS operating systems, CERN CentOS7 and CentOS8.
     Please refer to Section [Software deployment to CVMFS](testing.md#software-deployment-to-cvmfs) for the details of how to access these installations.

-What is the quickest way to get a local installation of Allpix²?
-:   The project provides ready-to-use Docker containers which contain
-    all dependencies such as Geant4 and ROOT.
+-   *What is the quickest way to get a local installation of Allpix²?* The project provides ready-to-use Docker containers which contain all dependencies such as Geant4 and ROOT.
 Please refer to Section [Docker images](installation.md#docker-images) for more information on how to start and use these containers.